Translated using DeepL

 In the last table we see the running computations.
 In the example, computations are running on the partitioned GPU0 card on partitions 4 and 6.
 So we can choose from the unpartitioned GPU1 card, which has 80GB of memory, or the partitioned GPU0 card, which has free instances with GI 3 (20GB), 11 (10GB), and 12 (10GB).

 If we chose an unpartitioned card we set CUDA_VISIBLE_DEVICES to the GPU index of the card ( CUDA_VISIBLE_DEVICES=1).
-If we chose a partition with GI 11 ( MIG Dev 3) from a partitioned GPU0 card, we need to find out its UUID.
+If we have chosen a partition with GI 11 ( MIG Dev 3) from a partitioned GPU0 card, we need to find out its UUID.
 To do this, use nvidia-smi -L.

 [user@aura ~]$ nvidia-smi -L